zkhCreator/ZKLogger/README.md

 ## Installation

+### Cocoapods

 ZKLogger is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'ZKLogger'
 ```

+### Swift Package Manager

+To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter https://github.com/zkhCreator/ZKLogger to the text field, set version to Major 1.2.0

 ## Update To Trunk